jonathaneeckhout/jdungeon3d/CONTRIBUTING.md

 ### Use Code Style for Scripts

-Fragnere uses the code style defined by [GDtoolkit](https://pypi.org/project/gdtoolkit/).
+JDungeon3D uses the code style defined by [GDtoolkit](https://pypi.org/project/gdtoolkit/).
 Use this tool to format your code.
 It can also be added as a plugin to VSCode.

 ### Remove any Debug Code